blairclair/libft/README.md

 # libft
-Libft is a project at 42 silicon valley to recreate several c standard library functions.
+Libft is a beginner project at 42 Silicon Valley.

+FAQ

+What kind of functions are in libft?